Mike Wengren

-Michael Wengren (born September 3, 1971) is an American drummer, best known for his work with heavy metal band Disturbed.
+Michael Wengren (born September 3, 1971) is an American drummer, best known as a member of the heavy metal band Disturbed.
 He is one of the founding members of the band, which was formed in 1994.
 Wengren is known for his bass drum techniques that have become a staple of Disturbed's music.

 Biography

 Born and raised in Chicago, Illinois, Wengren has been playing drums since around the age of 10.
 He attended Curie High School on the Southwest side of Chicago.

 He has been quoted as saying that Metallica, Slayer, Judas Priest, Testament, Mötley Crüe, Pantera, Iron Maiden, and Racer X were his strongest influences.

 On August 31, 2005, before the set closed, frontman David Draiman handed the microphone to Wengren, who invited his girlfriend onstage and proposed marriage to her.

 In 2013, Wengren pursued a side project band, Fight or Flight, in collaboration with Disturbed member Dan Donegan.
 In 2020, Wengren became a partial owner of Steel Tank Brewing Company in Oconomowoc, Wisconsin.